arbvantage/arbvantage-provider/README.md

 ## Best Practices

 1. **Choose Appropriate Strategy**
+   - Use NoRateLimitMonitor when no limits are needed
    - Use time-based for simple APIs
    - Use advanced for APIs with strict limits
    - Use custom for complex rate limiting needs